thestamp/aspnetintranettemplate/README.md

-# aspnetintranettemplate
+# Aspnet Intranet Template
-An opinionated "clean architecture" template for "to the point" intranet Line-of-business web applications
+An opinionated template for intranet Line-of-business web applications

+# Considerations
+- Great for **small to medium**-scale web applications, with flexibility to grow

+  *(large web applications with dozens of webservices services and hundreds of pages are out of scope of this approach)*
+- Agile and Prototype friendly
+- Clear and common-sense seperation of logic layers, great for junior and intermediate developer
+- Long-term maintainability
+- Clean Architecture-like structure

 # Features
 - Blazor Webassembly